drawwithcode/2022-group-project-group03/readme/README.md

 ### Process

 The experience starts from a QRcode (on mobile phones) which will lead the user to the webcam page and then to the question box, through different sections.
-The project is designed to be used by several people at the same time: to do this all the information is stored in a database, that collects all the informations from the single devices and makes them available for the use within the system.
+The project is designed to be used by several people at the same time: to do this all the information are stored in a database, that collects all the data from the single devices and makes them available for the use within the system.

 ![](homepage.png)